dloumeau/dloumeau.github.io/test_file.md

    In lieu of such drastic potential for promoting applications yet demoralizing hindrances, the balancing act can become difficult.
 This last statement encapsulates the theme Joshua Blumenstock was trying to get at in his paper.
 Big data must be humbled before really having an impact on a global community.
-There has to be a balance between promoting how this data is applied with as quoted above “demoralizing hindrances” of human development.
+There has to be a balance between promoting how this data is applied with as quoted above “demoralizing hindrances” on human development.